Estimated reading time: 7 minutes

 To make the cookies nut-free, eliminate the blanched almond and fill the indent with white candy.

-You can’t buy these witch finger cookies around where I live, but they are so inexpensive to make.
+You can’t buy these witch finger cookies around where I live, but they are so inexpensive.

-From my calculations, not including time and hydro this recipe costs around $5.00 to make.
+From my calculations, this recipe costs around $5.00, not including time and hydro.

-That’s not bad for a yield of just over 36 witch finger cookies that are a good-sized treat.
+That’s not bad for a yield of just over 36 witch finger cookies, which are a good-sized treat.

 The best part is that the witch finger cookies are fun to make, and making these with the kids.